 Golden Knights MVP: Marc-Andre Fleury

-It was a surreal moment when Marc-Andre Fleury’s name was called out last at the NHL Awards ceremony in June 2017.
+When Marc-Andre Fleury’s name was called out last at the NHL Awards ceremony in June 2017, it was a surreal moment.
 The three-time Stanley Cup winning goaltender from the Pittsburgh Penguins was the crown jewel of the Expansion Draft.
 Never has a clear-cut number 1 goaltender ever been picked in an expansion draft, and none as loved as Flower.
 The Penguins had decided that the younger Matt Murray was their future in goal.
 However, Fleury was out to prove everyone, including his former team, wrong.
 As soon as the season began, all eyes were on Fleury.
 After running into some early injury trouble at the beginning of the year, Fleury came back on a mission.
 He won 34 of his 46 starts for the Golden Knights.
 He posted career highs in save percentage (.927) and goals-against average (2.24).

 Stanley Cup Winners?

 It has been an insane 12 months in Las Vegas.
-They are the true NHL expansion success story.
+They are the NHL’s wet dream expansion success story come true.
 Their immediate success makes the prospect of further expansion more attractive for prospective owners.
 They have been professional, methodical and wise in the way they have built the club.
 The ironic part is that Vegas still holds 8 picks in the first 2 round over the next two years.
 They have over $24 million in cap space next year and owner Bill Foley has every intention of spending it.
 Something tells me Vegas will even better next year, and that is a scary thought indeed.